 (The New York Times, August 5, 2019)

-- China and the United States are trying to manage an escalating trade war, which makes their concerns about the fate of Kashmir seem like that of an elephant about a flea flopping down on its backside.
+- Both are locked in an escalating trade war, which makes their concern about Kashmir seem about as serious as an elephant worrying about a flea flopping onto its backside.

-That said, am I the only one who wonders why, upon partition, Kashmir’s Muslim majority opted to accept Hindu-majority India as its overlord instead of Muslim-majority Pakistan?
-Things that make you go, hmmm.
+That said, am I the only one who wonders why, at the time of partition, Kashmir’s Muslim majority opted to accept Hindu-majority India as its overlord instead of joining Muslim-majority Pakistan?

 Related commentaries: